 Keep sessions short and fun.
 A clicker plus treats adds clarity; gentle corrections come only after the dog fully understands the cue.

-Building Drive the Right Way
+Building Drive

 Play tug, let your pup "win," and channel prey drive into a toy, never your sleeve or pant leg.
 That playful tug now becomes the foundation for controlled bite work later.

-Phase 1 – Alert on Command
+1. Alert on Command

 A decoy taps a padded stick against a fence.
 You cue "Watch him!"
 Your dog barks, decoy backs off, praise party happens.
 End with a "Quiet" cue so barking never goes on forever.

-Phase 2 – Target & Grip
+2. Target & Grip

 Hello, bite sleeve.
 Your dog must bite deep, hold with full mouth pressure, then release on command.
 Proper grip prevents broken teeth and sloppy nips.
+For more details on equipment, check our dog bite training guide.

-Phase 3 – Civil Aggression
+3. Civil Aggression

 No sleeve, no bite suit, just a real-life threat.
 Your dog learns that it's the intent of the bad guy, not the equipment, that matters.
 Sessions stay short to avoid mental overload.

-Phase 4 – Scenario Training
+4. Scenario Training

 Night drills, stairwells, car extractions, family cookouts, mix it up!
-Rotate decoys so your dog doesn’t lock onto one person.
-Goal: a german shepherd protection dog who spots a threat without misreading your neighbor’s high-five.
+Rotate decoys so your dog doesn't lock onto one person.
+Goal: a German Shepherd protection dog who spots a threat without misreading your neighbor's high-five.

 Many teams use IGP or PSA sport rules as benchmarks, then add custom tasks like purse-snatch prevention or home-invasion defense.
 A certificate gives you proof of competence for insurance or legal needs.